caracteristicas-typescript

 Integration with Tools and Frameworks

-The integration with modern development tools, such as code editors and build systems, is also excellent.
-For example, Visual Studio Code, developed by Microsoft, provides native support for TypeScript, including autocompletion and refactoring.
+Integration with modern development tools, such as code editors and build systems, is also excellent.
+For example, Visual Studio Code, developed by Microsoft, offers native support for TypeScript, including autocompletion and refactoring.